well-typed/memory-usage-zurihac-2021/README.md

 eventlog2html my-executable.eventlog
 ```

-Example: Profiling ghc building Cabal

-#### Interpreting the profile

-The default view of the profile shows the 10 bands with the largest total area.
-This highlights bands which have had consistently high memory usage throughout
-the program.
-There are six panes which display the heap profile in slightly different
-ways.
+The resulting file will be `my-executable.eventlog.html`, this contains six different
+panes for visualising the result of the heap profile.

 ### Area Chart

-The area chart is the normal way to view a chart.
+The area chart is the default visualisation of the heap samples.
 The x-axis shows elapsed time
 and y-axis shows residency.
 Each band is stacked on top of the others, by default
 the top 15 bands are showed explicitly and the rest of samples grouped into other.

 ![](assets/eventlog2html-basic2.png)

+The default view of the profile shows the 15 bands with the largest total area.
+This highlights bands which have consistently high memory usage throughout
+the program.

 ### Linechart